-Students who fail to pass a modern language exam may receive up to two re-takes.
+Students who fail to pass a modern language exam (or the initial course) may receive up to two retakes.
 Unless the Ph.D.
-Committee grants an exception, the first German re-take must occur before the end of a student's second semester, and any second German re-take must occur before the beginning of the fall semester of a student's second year.
-For a student's second modern language, the first re-take will normally take place on the Friday before spring semester classes begin during the student's second year.
-The second re-take must take place before the end of that semester.
+Committee grants an exception, the first German re-take must occur in April or May before the end of a student's second semester, and any second German re-take must occur in August before the beginning of a student's second year.
+For a student's second modern language, the first re-take must occur in August before the student's second year in the Program.
+The second re-take must take place in December before the end of that semester.
 A student failing a modern language exam three times will be dismissed from the Program, unless the student successfully petitions the Ph.D.
 Committee.
 One final retake may be allowed by the Ph.D.
 Committee if the student demonstrates special circumstances.
 In such a case, the student will be placed on probation until the final retake of the modern language examination.
 Failure to pass this retake will result in automatic dismissal from the Program.

 Students cannot apply for candidacy status until they have satisfied both modern language requirements.
 A student who has not applied for candidacy by October 1 of their fourth year will automatically be placed on probation, and the Ph.D.
-Committee will then vote at its first available meeting whether to allow the student to continue in the program.
+Committee will then vote at its first available meeting whether to allow the student to continue in the Program.